Pes anserinus

 Definition

 The pes anserinus exhibits significant morphological diversity.
-According to the study by Olewnik et al., three primary types of insertion of the pes anserinus have been identified: short, band-shaped, and fan-shaped.
+Olewnik et al. described three primary insertion patterns: short, band-shaped, and fan-shaped.
 [1]

 References